 Both dogs were terrified of water, which is understandable.
 Even the sound of a running faucet would send them into a panic.
 They were wary of strangers and flinched at sudden movements.
 Rescue chihuahuas from abusive situations carry trauma that shows up in ways that are sometimes obvious and sometimes subtle, and Daisy and Duke showed it in both ways.

-Their foster family worked with them patiently, building trust through routine, gentle handling, and a safe environment where nothing bad happened.
+Their support family worked with them patiently, building trust through routine, gentle handling, and a safe environment where nothing bad happened.
 Over weeks and months, the flinching reduced.
 The fear of strangers softened.
-Duke even started playing with toys, something the foster family said he had clearly never done before.
+Duke even started playing with toys, something the support family said he had clearly never done before.

 A New Life